material-motion/material-motion/specifications/duplication.md

 ## Considerations

-Duplication is a helpful tool for separating concerns in an application.
+**Separation of concerns**: Duplication is a helpful tool for separating concerns in an application.

-Duplication may be expensive depending on the platform and the content of the element.
+**Cost of duplication**: Duplication may be expensive depending on the platform and the content of the element.
 Take care to consider this cost.

 TODO: Discuss view recycling as a solution to duplication costs.